-The best approach to managing a MALB problem is to prevent them from entering your home or building by sealing cracks and other points of entry before they begin to congregate in late summer and fall.
-If MALB has gained entrance into your dwelling, a vacuum cleaner may be used to collect the beetles.
+The best approach to managing an MALB problem is to prevent them from entering your home or building by sealing cracks and other points of entry before they begin to congregate in late summer and fall.
+If a swarm of MALBs has gained entrance into your dwelling, a vacuum cleaner may be used to collect the beetles.
 Be sure to remove the vacuum cleaner bag and dispose of it outside once you have finished collecting the beetles to prevent them from escaping.

 I have an MALB infestation.
 What can I do?

-You can trap or treat for MALB by using our methods noted below.
+You can trap or treat for MALBs by using our methods noted below.